ada2003/CarbonTrackr/README.md

    - Stores calculations and recommendations in local storage (browser)
    - Option to view history of previous calculations

+# 1. Carbon Footprint Calculator

+Transport Mode Selection: Users can select their mode of transportation (car, bus, train, or airplane) from a dropdown menu.
+Distance Input: Users enter the distance traveled in kilometers.
+Calculation Logic: The application uses predefined emission factors for each transport mode to calculate carbon footprint:

+Car: 0.192 kg CO2 per km
+Bus: 0.105 kg CO2 per km
+Train: 0.041 kg CO2 per km

+Result Display: After clicking "Calculate," the application displays the carbon footprint in kilograms of CO2.
 ### Technical Implementation

 - **Frontend**: React with Bootstarp components